flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter1/Chapter1.md

 ### [Ex 1-18](./Exercises/Ex1_18/ex1-18.c)

 *Write a program to remove trailing blanks and tabs from each line of input and to delete entirely blank lines.*

+This program is a bit more complex due to the trailing requirement.
+Since we cannot tell a blank is trailing until we've read the end of the line, we naively have to read in the entire line, then strip the trailing blanks.

+However this approach is sensitive to the maximum line length.
+We can write a slightly more robust version, by noting that when we only need to hold onto a blank until we work out if its trailing or not.
+Once we find a nonblank we can print it.
+This means when we encounter a blank we can put it on a **queue** and print the queue contents when we find a nonblank.
+If we find a newline, we simply drop the queue.

+Now we only need to store the length of the longest sequential blank subsequence.
+But this still might be too many.
+But by using the queue, if the queue gets full we simply pop off the first blank on the queue.
+If we encounter a nonblank then we empty the queue and the order is preserved.
+However if this blank subsequence ends up being trailing we still drop the queue.
+However we've printed some trailing blanks.
+We simply then flag this to the caller, and this means by running it back through the program again we will eventually remove all the trailing whitespace.

 ### [Ex 1-19](./Exercises/Ex1_19/ex1-19.c)